kirill-konshin/next-redux-wrapper/README.md

 Library provides uniform interface no matter in which Next.js data lifecycle method you would like to use the `Store`.

+The hydration is performed by replaying the actions dispatched on server, in the same order.

 In Next.js example https://github.com/vercel/next.js/blob/canary/examples/with-redux-thunk/store.js#L23 store is being replaced on navigation.
 Redux will re-render components even with memoized selectors (`createSelector` from `recompose`) if `store` is replaced: https://codesandbox.io/s/redux-store-change-kzs8q, which may affect performance of the app by causing a huge re-render of everything, even what did not change.
 This library makes sure `store` remains the same.

 # Installation